 You can still sign in to your Google Account

-You can't sign in to your account
+You can't sign in to your Google Account

 - Reset your password when prompted.
 Choose a strong password that you haven't already used with this account.
 Learn how to create a strong password.

 Ask your channel managers/owners to follow the same steps to secure their Google Account.